CankayaUniversity/ceng-407-408-2022-2023-Categorizing-Website-with-Data-Science/README.md

 # ceng-407-408-2022-2023-Categorizing-Website-with-Data-Science
-Categorizing Website with Data Science
-Welcome to the ceng-407-408-2022-2023-Categorizing-Website-with-Data-Science wiki!
+Categorizing Website with Data Science using Python and Google Colabs tools Welcome to the ceng-407-408-2022-2023-Categorizing-Website-with-Data-Science wiki!

 ## Advisor